flyway/flywaydb.org/documentation/database/cloud-spanner.md

 Support Level determines the degree of support available for this database ([learn more](/documentation/learnmore/database-support)).

+## Flyway Teams Features for Cloud Spanner

+GCP Spanner can suffer from performance issues while executing schema changes.

+Flyway Teams edition solves this via [batching](/documentation/configuration/parameters/batch) which combines schema changes to reduce the network overhead and improves performance.

+To find out more about Flyway Teams click [here](/try-flyway-teams-edition/?ref=cloud-spanner-batch).

 ## Using Flyway with Google Cloud Spanner

 Google Cloud Spanner is in the process of being certified.
 The process of certification involves getting real world usage feedback from beta users.